 Do I file US tax returns as a permanent resident?

-As a green card holder, you are required to file income tax returns and report your income to the Internal Revenue Service (IRS) as well as to your state, city, or local tax department, if required.
-If you do not file income tax returns while living outside of the United States for any length of time, or if you say that you are a non-immigrant on your tax returns, this may indicate that you have given up your permanent resident status.
+As a green card holder, you must file income tax returns and report your income to the Internal Revenue Service (IRS) and your state, city, or local tax department, if required.
+If you do not file income tax returns while living outside of the United States for any time, or if you say that you are a non-immigrant on your tax returns, this may indicate that you have given up your permanent resident status.

 Do I need to register with the Selective Service?

-All men between the ages of 18 and 26 years old must register with the Selective Service.
-If you have not already been registered with the Selective Service, you should do so right away.
-When you register, you tell the government that you are available to serve in the US armed forces.
+All men between 18 and 25 must register with the Selective Service.
+You should do so immediately if you have not already registered with the Selective Service.
+When you register, you tell the government you can serve in the US armed forces.
 Military service in the United States is voluntary.

 How can my green card be revoked?